LangDaniel/hpv_status/README.md

 **Pre-trained weights**

 The pre-trained networks expect the weights to be found at `./data/weights/<weight_file.h5>`.
-Names of the files can be sprecified in `parameter/par.yml`.
+Names of the files can be specified in `parameter/par.yml`.
 For the C3D model the weights can be downloaded as a BVLC caffe file [from the official web page](https://vlg.cs.dartmouth.edu/c3d/).
 In order to convert them to `numpy/hdf5` format `utils/convert.py` can be used.
 A docker image to install caffe can be constructed with the file given in `docker/convert_caffe`.
 To run a container `utils/convert.sh` can be used.
+Alternatively, the weights can also be downloaded from [here](https://syncandshare.lrz.de/getlink/fiKHFuRVVsqcaR5CpvVweYNb/C3D_weights.h5).
 Weights for the VGG16 model can be downloaded from [here](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5).